-We have filed our Annual Report on Form 10-K for the year ended December 31, 2019 with the SEC.
+We have filed our Annual Report on Form 10-K for the year ended December 31, 2020 with the SEC.
 It is available free of charge at the SEC's web site at www.sec.gov.
-Upon written request by a Unity stockholder, we will mail without charge a copy of our Annual Report on Form 10-K, including the financial statements and financial statement schedules, but excluding exhibits to the Annual Report on Form 10-K. Exhibits to the Annual Report on Form 10-K are available upon payment of a reasonable fee, which is limited to our expenses in furnishing the requested exhibit.
-All requests should be directed to the Corporate Secretary, 285 East Grand Ave., South San Francisco, CA 94080.
+Upon written request by a Unity stockholder, we will mail without charge a copy of our Annual Report on Form 10-K, including the financial statements and financial statement schedules, but excluding exhibits to the Annual Report on Form 10-K. Exhibits to our expenses in furnishing the requested exhibit.
+All requests should be directed to the Corporate Secretary, Unity Biotechnology, Inc., 285 East Grand Ave., South San Francisco, CA 94080.